 Sometimes the options on the kid’s menu aren’t that great, so if your child prefers something on the adult menu but doesn’t need such a large portion, ask you server if you can get a kid’s sized portion of the meal.

 74. Room service can be your best friend.

 If you don’t want to eat out and maybe you just want to hang out in your room and chill instead, one of the best things to do is order room service, or better, order Disney pizza!

 75. Keep an eye out on limited time only eats and drinks.

 If you’re like me, you probably come to Disney World for the food (okay the rides too, but mostly the food).
 But at some time, you’ll get to the point when you already tried everything noteworthy and instead want to try something new.
 That’s why I recommend trying to come to Disney during a holiday season or a major event time period.
-Whether if you like Star Wars themed cupcakes for Star Wars Weekend or candy corn Dole Whip for Halloween, you’re bound to find some tasty seasonal treats!
+Whether if you like new Pixar movie themed cupcakes or candy corn Dole Whip for Halloween, you’re bound to find some tasty seasonal treats!

 76. You can get a Dole Whip without having to go to Magic Kingdom, Animal Kingdom, or Epcot.

 If you’re craving a Dole Whip but don’t have a park ticket, you’re in luck – Pineapple Lanai at the Polynesian Resort has just what you’re looking for.
 And unlike Animal Kingdom, they actually have Pineapple Vanilla swirl which tastes a lot better that way.

 77. Plan a magical picnic at your resort.